- Creating a NAS service

 This document provides guidelines and instructions for setting up the InfiniBox NAS service.

-- This document describes how to set up the physical network prior to setting up the services
+Describes how to set up the physical network prior to setting up the services.

 It is recommended to:

-- Set the relevant port-group (or port channel) LACP setting for "fast" rate, to match the InfiniBox port groups configuration which use 802.3ad (aka LACP) for availability and load-balancing of the physical ports.
+- Set the LACP rate of the relevant port-group (or port channel) to "Fast".
+This is consistent with the InfiniBox port groups' IEEE 802.3ad standard for the availability and load-balancing of the physical ports.

 - Enable RX/TX flow-control for the entire network path between the InfiniBox system and all NAS clients.